rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/get-retrieve-volume-details-os-volumes-id.rst

     GET /os-volumes/{id}

-Show volume details.

-Show volume details.
+This operation shows volume details.

 In the URI, specify the volume ID.